 One of the things you will notice pretty quickly on Isla Mujeres, is there are murals everywhere.
 As I’ve traveled more, I’ve developed a love for street art.
 The street art so often varies according to, and reflects, the place you are visiting.
 The murals of Quebec City were realistic and told the history of the city.
 But, the murals of Isla Mujeres are wildly colorful, imaginative, and reflect a love of and dependence on the sea.

 If you are in your golf cart, you can’t go too awfully fast, but be sure to slow down and enjoy these works of art.
+Check out my full post about Pangeaseed’s street art project, Artists for Oceans, and more pictures of these incredible murals!

 4. Most Responsible Thing To Do on Isla Mujeres: Tortugranja Visit

+On my list of Isla Mujeres things to do, this is one you can feel really good about donating some hard-earned cash to.
 The Turtle Sanctuary on Isla Mujeres, Tortugranja, is not a large facility, but it is worth a stop.
 The main building has interconnected turtle pools where you can get up close and watch (not touch!) several different species of sea turtle at different stages of development.
 The babies are adorable!!
 There are also tanks along the walls with other sea life such as sea horses, crabs, starfish, and fish.
 The outdoor area also has a series of pools for the larger residents of Tortugranja.

 Maybe what drew me to Tortugranja the most is the good work that it is doing.
 It used to be that fishermen of Isla Mujeres would wait for turtles to come out of the sea to lay their eggs, and take advantage of the opportunity to capture the mother before she returned to the sea.
 Thankfully, some fishermen became concerned about the future of these animals, and banded to together to make a change.
 Now, this humble turtle preserve is doing pioneering work, incubating the turtles until they are strong enough to return to the sea.
 If you inquire ahead of time, you may even be able to visit for a time of releasing some of the turtles.
 That is absolutely worth my $3 USD.